wp-plugins/tractis-identity-verifications/readme.txt

 1. Unzip the file
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. [Obtain your API Key on Tractis](https://www.tractis.com/identity_verifications)
-1. Configure your plugin through 'Tractis Identity Verifications' in the 'Settigns' menu in WordPress: paste your API Key and choose the button for your blog.
+1. Configure your plugin through 'Tractis Identity Verifications' in the 'Settings' menu in WordPress: paste your API Key and choose the button for your blog.
 1. Place `<?php widget_TractisAuth(); ?>`

 If your theme supports widgets you can enable the Tractis Identity Verifications widget to show the button.